nodejs/node/doc/api.markdown

 the process terminated due to receipt of a signal, `signal` is the string name of the signal, otherwise `null`.

-After this event is emitted, the `'output'` and `'error'` callbacks will no longer be made.

 See `waitpid(2)`.

 ### child.stdin